-In the last few years, I’ve had the good fortune of meeting people much smarter and older than me, including many that have set themselves up for life especially early.
+In the last few years, I’ve had the good fortune of meeting people much smarter and older than me, including many that have set themselves up for life early.

 As a result, I’ve always tried to integrate recurring ideas they share, but perhaps the most prevalent pattern I notice is the emphasis on a why over the how.